Cesar Climaco: Return as mayor (1980–1984)

 In 1980, Climaco staged his political comeback when he won re-election as Zamboanga City mayor under the banner of a political party he had organized, the Concerned Citizen's Aggrupation.
 By that time, crime and violence, often at the hands of policemen and the military, had become prevalent in the city, and a frustrated Climaco posted a scoreboard in front of city hall listing a running tally of unsolved violent crimes in the city.
 Climaco did not hesitate in denouncing the military and the police in the city, and had the police chief transferred out of the city.
 Upon the outbreak of violent incidents in the city, Climaco would rush to the scene on board his motorcycle and quell the disruption.
 Despite the threats of violence, Climaco never carried a gun or surrounded himself with bodyguards.

-Climaco maintained a harsh view towards the Marcos government.
+Climaco maintained a highly critical view towards the Marcos government.
 He was critical of the highly centralized structure of government under which it was necessary to obtain the blessing of the Office of the President before funds could be disbursed.
 When President Marcos lifted martial law in 1981, Climaco retorted, "Marcos did not lift martial rule.
 He only tilted it."
-Climaco was able to stoke anti-Marcos sentiment within Zamboanga City.
+Climaco was outspoken regarding his anti-Marcos sentiment especially having influence within Zamboanga City.
 When Benigno Aquino Jr., a close personal friend of Climaco's, was assassinated in 1983, Climaco renamed one of the city's main squares as "Aquino Plaza".